top of page

 20231029-IMG_5228.jpg

-Dignity, Moral Status and Rights
+Dignity and Rights

 Do animals have rights?
 And if so, are those rights similar to or fundamentally different from our own?
 In order to answer these questions in my PhD research (supervised by Dr Liam Shields and Dr Richard Child), I started by investigating the notion that Human Rights are grounded in “Human Dignity”.
 I argued that if we understand Dignity to be a signifier for moral status, then there is no justification for a distinctly human dignity.
 From this, I argued that a recharacterization of Dignity as the grounds of basic rights is required and I offered that recharacterization, in terms of the capacity to value.
 Since this is possessed by humans and nonhumans alike, I argued that it constitutes a grounds for “human” rights that are possessed beyond the human.
 While I passed my PhD (with no corrections) in Oct 2023, I am continuing to extend and developing this work based on feedback from my examiners (Prof Alasdair Cochrane and Dr Christian Schemmel).

-Social Dignity and Interspecies Relations
+Interspecies Relations

 If "human dignity" (as a grounds of rights) can be extended to nonhuman animals, then can we meaningfully extend the social senses of dignity (e.g. norms of rank, shame, and social recognition) to nonhumans, as well?
 In my research at UBC (working with Prof Kimberley Brownlee), I aim to investigate what implications extending social dignity to nonhumans would have for interspecies social relations.
 Not only are there questions concerning how we should accommodate the varying social capacities of nonhumans, but there are also questions concerning the extent to which it is even possible to extend the social senses of dignity beyond the human.
 What value do social relationships have to, and with, nonhumans?
 How should we understand the intrinsically unequal relationship between humans and animals?
 And might improved interspecies relations positively affect our own (human) social needs?